ayohana/help-queue/README.md

   * _We want to update the state of a game._ Let's say we are making a game where the location of pieces is constantly changing.
 We need to know the previous state to determine where pieces can move next.

+### Unidirectional Data Flow

+* Unidirectional data flow is a language-agnostic term for applications that have data flowing in only one direction.

+* In the case of React applications, data can only flow from a parent component down to a child component.

+* **It's the job of parent components to keep track of their children, not the other way around.**

+* The same is true with props.
+We can only pass props down from a parent component to a child component.

+* So if data can only be passed _down_, then how can we get information from a child component up to a parent component?

+  * The answer: we need to use **callbacks**.
+Here's how it works:
+    1. We define a method in a parent component that has state.
+    2. The parent component passes this method into the child component as a prop.
+Functions can be props just like any other data type.
+    3. We will add this method to a function in our child component in the form of a callback.
+    4. When the child executes the function that contains the parent component's callback, the method in the parent component is invoked.
+Because the callback resides in the parent component, the parent component can access any data that's passed into it.
+This works similarly to a closure.

+  * This may feel like we're breaking the rules of unidirectional data flow because the parent component can access information from the callback executed in the child component.
+However, that's not the case.
+The parent component passes props down using unidirectional data flow.
+If a function is passed downward as a prop, the parent can still access it.

+  * It's common practice to _prefix_ the name of an _event handler function_ with `handle`.
+Any _props_ containing that function will be _prefixed_ with `on`.
+This is because the prop will be used when the event occurs, but the function itself is what actually handles the necessary actions.
+It also ensures the names are similar enough to easily determine which props and functions correspond, yet different enough to determine when we're referencing a function and when we're referencing a prop containing a function.

 <details>